-Dog Poison is something that you as a pet owner need to be on the look out all kinds of canine poisons.
+Dog poison is something that you as a pet owner need to be on the look out as there are all kinds of canine poisons.

-Dogs are often able to reach and ingest Household Poisons and even when they are inside thay can eat Toxic Houseplants.
+Dogs are often able to reach and ingest household poisons and even when they are inside they can eat toxic houseplants.

 Here is a short list of what any dog owner needs to have on hand before an incident happens.
 It is always good to be prepared.

-- Second is to have a Packaged Dog First Aid Kit and see if you can quickly treat or slow down any of the Symptoms with what you have or with other Dog First Aid Supplies that you may have bought outside of the kit.
-Buying activated charcoal greatly reduces the speed of the poison and inducing your pet to Vomit is always a good idea, as long as what they have ingested is not caustic.
+- Second is to have a packaged dog first aid kit and see if you can quickly treat or slow down any of the symptoms with what you have or with other dog first aid supplies that you may have bought outside of the kit.
+Buying activated charcoal greatly reduces the speed of the poison and inducing your pet to vomit is always a good idea, as long as what they have ingested is not caustic.